lokalise/lokalise-push-action/README.md

 - `upload_timeout` — Timeout for the upload operation, in seconds.
 Defaults to `120`.
 - `upload_poll_timeout` — Timeout for the upload poll operation, in seconds.
 Defaults to `120`.
 - `os_platform` — Target platform for the precompiled binaries used by this action (`linux_amd64`, `linux_arm64`, `mac_amd64`, `mac_arm64`).
 These binaries handle tasks like uploading and processing translations.
 Typically, you don't need to change this, as the default (`linux_amd64`) works for most environments.
 Override if running on a macOS runner or a different architecture.
+- `git_user_name` — Optional Git username to use when tagging the initial Lokalise upload.
+If not provided, the action will default to the GitHub actor that triggered the workflow.
+This is useful if you'd like to show a more descriptive or bot-specific name in your Git history (e.g., "Lokalise Sync Bot").
+- `git_user_email` — Optional Git email to associate with the Git tag for the initial Lokalise upload.
+If not set, the action will use a noreply address based on the username (e.g., `username@users.noreply.github.com`).
+Useful for customizing commit/tag authorship or when working in teams with dedicated automation accounts.

 ## Technical details